Hipples/CS504-Project-Samantha-Hipple/Submission 3/README.md

 There are multiple techniques for detecting errors in programs and in intermediate documentation:

 - *Testing*, which is the process of designing test cases, executing the program in a controlled environment, and verifying that the output is correct.

-- Inspection and reviews, which can be applied to a program or to intermediate software artifacts.
+- *Inspection and reviews*, which can be applied to a program or to intermediate software artifacts.
 Inspections and reviews require the involvement of more than one person in addition to the original creator of the product and are very cost intensive.
 Reviews and inspections have been found to be most cost effective when applied to requirements specifications.

 - *Formal methods*, which are mathematical techniques used to “prove” that a program is correct.
 These are rarely applied in business and commercial industries.